 There are a number of Arbitration Associations which have established detailed rules and procedures for the conduct of Arbitration proceedings.
 Several better known associations are the American Arbitration Association, Endive, National Arbitration Forum.
-Each association has created separate rules and procedures based on the subject matter of the Arbitration, for example, construction arbitration cases have rules from consumer fraud cases which differ from employment rules cases, etc. These rules and procedures are published on line and are available on the websites of each association.
+Each association has created separate rules and procedures based on the subject matter of the Arbitration, for example, construction arbitration cases have rules from consumer fraud cases which differ from employment rules cases, etc. These rules and procedures are published online and are available on the websites of each association.

 How Does Arbitration Differ from Litigation?

 Litigation in the traditional sense involves attorneys, a judge and elaborate court rules, procedures and evidence.
 Arbitration is less formal and is generally managed by a single arbitrator though there are occasions when multiple arbitrators are required to decide the case.
 In traditional litigation there is the potential for significant motion practice as well as discovery proceedings that precede either a jury or non-jury trial.
 In Arbitration, the Arbitrator in conjunction with the parties and their counsel defines the scope of discovery and motion practice in a much more expedited and simplistic manner.
-As a consequence Arbitration hearings are generally scheduled within six (6) months but not later then a year from date of original filing.
+As a consequence, Arbitration hearings are generally scheduled within six (6) months but not later than a year from date of original filing.
 The parties can, however, agree to be bound by whatever formalities they choose including the New Jersey Rules of Evidence and the New Jersey Rules of Civil Procedure.

 Does New Jersey Have Laws that Govern Arbitration?

 Yes, New Jersey has adopted the New Jersey Uniform Arbitration Act, a series of laws which are intended to govern Arbitration in New Jersey.
 These statutes can be found at N.J.S.A.2A:241et seq.
 In addition to statutory laws New Jersey has a long history of case law which interprets the statutory law(s) as well as issues which are not expressly covered by the statutes.
-These cases are available on line through a number of resources.
+These cases are available online through a number of resources.

 How Long Does Arbitration Take?

 Generally, Arbitration hearings are scheduled and decided within six (6) months to one (1) year of the date of the initial filing for Arbitration.
-Sometimes these cases can take longer then one (1) year but generally not very often.
+Sometimes these cases can take longer than one (1) year but generally not very often.
 Arbitration Hearing can, however, be conducted and finalized within several months of the initial filing.